-So the first one is le Mehaute and Koh problem, which accounts for the variation in the beach slope as we can see here.
-And this predicts a value of 4.7 approximately for a breaking wave height, whereas the next below one that is Komar and Gauhgen gives a value of about 4.2.
-And the other one is the third one is something like a 5.3, then forth one is 4.85.
-And finally, the fifth one Ogawa and Shuto gives you a value of about 4.8.

-If you see there are several other formulas as stated earlier, mostly the values is around 4.8 to 5 something like that.
-So for example, the second one looks slightly underestimating the a breaking wave height.
-So depending on the kind of wave you have, there are several other kinds of formulas for the breaking of estimating the breaking of waves.
-So I think, we have seen enough on the breaking of waves and then in case you have any questions you can ask me right now.
-So, if not, I and I assume that it is all clear for today.
+So, the first one is the Le Mehaute and Koh problem, which accounts for the variation in the beach slope, as, as you can see here, and this predicts the value of 4.7 approximately, for a breaking wave height; whereas, the next, below one, that is Komar and Gauhgen gives a value of about 4.2; and the other one is, the third one is, something like 5.3 and the fourth one is 4.85; and finally, the fifth one Ogawa and Shuto gives you a value of about 4.8.
+If you see, there are several other formulas as I stated earlier.
+Mostly the values is around 4.8 to 5, something like that.
+So, for example, the second one looks slightly underestimating the breaking wave height.
+So, depending on the kind of wave you have, there are several other kinds of formulas, for the breaking of, estimating the breaking of waves.
+So, I think we have seen enough on the breaking of waves, and then, in case you have any questions, you can ask me right now.
+So, if not, I assume that, it is all clear for today.
+Thanks.